An effective fluid description of scalar-vector-tensor theories under the sub-horizon and quasi-static approximations: Introduction

 Construction of cosmological models is as important as model testing because in this way we can decide about plausibility of different theories for describing nature.
 Testing cosmological models is not a trivial task and besides the huge effort dealing with astrophysical measurements (e.g., instruments design, data pipelines), it also requires development of software to compute theoretical predictions for a given model.
 Boltzmann solvers are codes widely used in cosmology nowadays and they have become fundamental for model testing.
 These codes allow to not only compute the background evolution of a cosmological model, they also solve the involved differential equations governing the evolution of perturbations. \texttt{CAMB} \cite{Lewis:1999bs} and \texttt{CLASS} \cite{Blas:2011rf} are two popular Boltzmann codes which focus on linear order perturbations\footnote{Non-linear corrections are usually taken into consideration via fitting functions such as HALOFIT \cite{Smith:2002dz}.} and compute observables such as the CMB angular power spectrum and the matter power spectrum, and thus make possible testing cosmological models against data sets.

 There are in the literature a number of works where \texttt{CLASS} and \texttt{CAMB} were modified to include cosmological models differing from $\Lambda$CDM.
-For instance, MG models have been implemented by using functions parameterizing deviations from GR (i.e., $\mu(a,k)$, $\gamma(a,k)$) in \texttt{MGCAMB} \cite{Zhao:2008bn,Hojjati:2011ix}; by solving the full system of differential equations for a given model as in \texttt{FRCAMB} \cite{He:2012wq,Xu:2015usa}; by exploiting an Effective Field Theory approach as in \texttt{EFTCAMB} \cite{Gubitosi:2012hu,Hu:2013twa}; by using to good advantage a gauge invariant formalism in the framework of an equation of state (EoS) approach for perturbations in \texttt{CLASS} \cite{Battye:2015hza,Battye:2017ysh}.
+For instance, MG models have been implemented by using functions parameterizing deviations from GR (i.e., $\mu(a,k)$, $\gamma(a,k)$) in \texttt{MGCAMB} \cite{Zhao:2008bn,Hojjati:2011ix,Sakr:2021ylx}; by solving the full system of differential equations for a given model as in \texttt{FRCAMB} \cite{He:2012wq,Xu:2015usa}; by exploiting an Effective Field Theory approach as in \texttt{EFTCAMB} \cite{Gubitosi:2012hu,Hu:2013twa}; by using to good advantage a gauge invariant formalism in the framework of an equation of state (EoS) approach for perturbations in \texttt{CLASS} \cite{Battye:2015hza,Battye:2017ysh}.
 A remarkable step for the investigation of alternative cosmological models was the development of \texttt{Hi-CLASS} \cite{Zumalacarregui:2016pph} which implements Horndeski theories and, without using neither sub-horizon nor quasi-static approximations, solves differential equations for linear order perturbations.
 This was indeed not a trivial task due to the high number of degrees of freedom in the theory.

-It turns out that by using an Effective Fluid Approach things can become easier when implementing $f(R)$ and Horndeski theories in Boltzmann solvers \cite{Arjona:2018jhh,Arjona:2019rfn}.
+It turns out that by using an Effective Fluid Approach\footnote{For an effective fluid description of MG see, for instance, Refs. \cite{Capozziello:2006dj,Nojiri:2006ri}.} things can become easier when implementing $f(R)$ and Horndeski theories in Boltzmann solvers \cite{Arjona:2018jhh,Arjona:2019rfn}.
 Quasi-static and sub-horizon approximations can be applied to these kinds of theories so that a fluid description is achieved for the effective DE fluid.
 Fairly general analytical expressions for the equation of state $w_{\rm DE}(z)$, sound speed $c_{s, \rm DE}^2(z,k)$, and anisotropic stress $\pi_{\rm DE}(z,k)$ enable a relatively easy implementation of these kinds of theories in \texttt{CLASS}.
 Interestingly, this effective fluid approach leads to no significant loss of accuracy when compared to the exact computation of observables in \texttt{Hi-CLASS} and agrees pretty well with other approaches such as the EoS \cite{Pace:2019uow,Pace:2020qpj,Arjona:2019rfn}.